-Furthermore, if you’re looking for the authentic two-way communication experience, what you need is a high-powered radio.
+Furthermore, if you’re looking for an authentic two-way communication experience, what you need is a high-powered radio.
 Broadcasting at power wattage above the FCC-permitted limits is illegal and requires a license.
 The increased wattage helps in overcoming prevention by adding more pressure to the signal flow.

-This one-time investment is undoubtedly worth your money given the end-results!
+This one-time investment is undoubtedly worth your money given the end results!
 The Uniden SX507-2CKHS reaches as far as 50-miles in ideal circumstances and lives up to the claims.
 It is best suited for your hiking and trail running needs!